PERIODIC TABLE

 Across the period as the atomic number increases the charge on the nucleus (nuclear charge) also increases, since the electrons are entering into the same shell, they will experience a greater attraction pulling them towards the center of the atom and hence a decrease in size of the atom across the period.
 But down the group new shells are being added and hence the atomic size increases automatically.

-IONIC RADIUS: -For metals their atomic radius is larger than their ionic radius, metals ionize by the loss of the outermost or valence electrons and so the ion becomes one shell less than the atom.
+IONIC RADIUS: -For metals their atomic radius is larger than their ionic radius this is because metals ionize by the loss of the outermost or valence electrons and so the ion becomes one shell less than the atom.
 Hence the smaller ionic radius.

 IONIZATION ENERGY: - This is the energy required to remove a valence electron from an atom in the gaseous state to form a mole of gaseous ions.